 Y’know, choosing a mouse in the overwhelming sea of mice is one of the hardest decisions you will make as a gamer, streamer, or professional.
 What makes a mouse the “best mouse” for someone else may not necessarily mean that the mouse is your perfect fit.

 Being disabled by a stroke, the need for a good mouse for my right hand became something more than just a “nice thing to have.”
 In fact, there are some features that I consider an absolute necessity.
+Mainly, It needs to have as many buttons on it as possible while maintaining usability.

 The first of those features: Extra buttons.
 God, If I could explain the frustrations of the early 90’s I felt at the barebones mice of yore.
 A vast majority of mice were 1-2 buttons, no scroll wheel, and beyond cheap.
 Lets not even mention the dreaded hair magnet, the trackball that drove them.